Surprises, setbacks and successes: A progress report on Jerry Dipoto and the Mariners’ offseason trades

 But Fraley’s impressive start at Class AA Arkansas, coupled with some of Smith’s struggles in Seattle, leaves open the possibility that Fraley could be the more likely long-term option in the Mariners outfield.

-After a couple injury-riddled seasons in Tampa’s system, Fraley impressed the Mariners in his first big-league camp this spring, and then carried that over to Arkansas.
+After a couple of injury-riddled seasons in Tampa’s system, Fraley impressed the Mariners in his first big-league camp this spring, and then carried that over to Arkansas.
 In 56 games, he has a .326/.393/.563 slash line (batting average, on-base percentage and slugging percentage) with 11 homers, 14 doubles, two triples and 14 steals in 19 tries (note: all stats listed are through Thursday’s games).
 A promotion to Class AAA Tacoma could come any day.

 Plassmeyer, the Mariners’ fourth-round pick in 2018, has a 2.15 ERA in 11 starts over two Class A stops for Tampa.